Your Cat’s Headbutting Behavior: What, Why, and Related Questions

 - Let your kitty express themselves in other ways

 Your kitty needs to express his or her feelings.
-So if headbutting isn’t your thing, make sure you let your feline friend show you love in any of the other ways discussed previously.
+If headbutting isn’t your thing, make sure you let your feline friend show you love in any of the other ways discussed previously.

 - Don’t let your cat near your face

 Getting a headbutt from your cat should make you feel honored.
 Cats reserve headbutting for only those that they feel closest to and most comfortable with.
 It’s their way of saying I love you, trust you, and feel safe around you.
-So, take as many headbutts as you can get.
-However, if your kitty isn’t one to describe his or her affection in the form of a headbutt, don’t worry.
-I’m sure your cat has found other ways to make you feel loved and forever part of their cat family.
+So take as many headbutts as you can get.
+However, if your kitty isn’t one to show their affection in the form of a headbutt, don’t worry.
+I’m sure your cat has found other ways to make you feel loved and show you that you are forever a part of their cat family.